 Anxiety and depression can be debilitating.
 It can stand between you and your ability to enjoy a ‘normal’ life, in which you can function without having to battle emotions that are often exhausting and overwhelming.
 Thankfully, when you’re looking for treatment (and it’s always better to address things sooner than later), there are many options out there to help you on your way.
-If you are interested in incorporating natural medicine, Acupuncture and Chinese Medicine have a lot to offer, be it in conjunction with medication, other therapies, or as a stand-alone treatment (if you are experiencing deep depression or suicidal thoughts, please contact a medical professional immediately).
+If you are interested in incorporating natural medicine, Acupuncture and Chinese Medicine have a lot to offer (if you are experiencing deep depression or suicidal thoughts, please contact a medical professional immediately).

 Addressing emotional issues and trauma with a psychologist, trusted doctor or counselor, and making the necessary changes to get you moving can feel overwhelming and unattainable for a start.
 Acupuncture can be wonderful for helping manage the stress this can bring, and may be one way to help you through this process.
 However you decide to tackle this often crippling problem, Acupuncture and Chinese Medicine can be one way to help give you the calm and clarity you need to really start moving in the right direction.